Congratulations 2026-2027 Board of Governors!

 iii.
 Must attend all general membership meetings or provide a designated board member to assume Membership duties in the event of an absence.

 iv.
-Keeps copies of membership applications and termination forms.
+Keeps copies of membership applications and written record of termination, voluntary or otherwise .

 v.
 Arrives early and provides name tags for members and guests at MSC functions.